justinjeong001/Vietnam-National-Education-Impact-Analysis/README.md

 The Wald interval (p̂ ± z√(p̂(1-p̂)/n)) is known to underperform at proportions away from 0.5 and produces intervals that can fall outside [0,1].
 For policy documents where interval accuracy directly informs legislative projections, the Wilson Score Interval (Brown, Cai & DasGupta, 2001) is the appropriate standard.

 **Why median imputation over mean?**
 Likert-scale responses are bounded [1,5] and frequently right- or left-skewed.
 Mean imputation on asymmetric distributions inflates group-level variance, which directly affects ANOVA F-statistics.
 Median imputation is robust to this; it preserves the distributional shape of each item without introducing bias into the group comparison.
+The known limitation is that when the median coincides with the scale midpoint (3.0 for most items), imputation is functionally equivalent to assigning "no opinion" to missing records — conservatively biasing findings toward neutrality.
+This is acceptable for a policy document seeking to avoid false positives, but should be noted as a constraint on the strength of positive claims.

 ---

 ## Data Integrity Statement

-The dataset (N=5,114) was collected under the oversight of the Ministry of Education, Republic of Korea, as part of a structured nationwide pilot study targeting Vietnamese secondary school students.
+The dataset (N=5,114 raw; 5,033 after deduplication of 81 exact-duplicate records) was collected under the oversight of the Ministry of Education, Republic of Korea, as part of a structured nationwide pilot study of Vietnamese Korean-language learners.
 The following data governance protocols were applied throughout this analysis:

 - **De-identification:** All records were received in anonymised form.
 No names, student IDs, school identifiers, or geographic specifics below the national level are present in the dataset or any project output.
 - **Structural audit:** The dataset was subjected to a full schema audit at ingestion — dtype classification, null inventory, and duplicate detection — prior to any analytical procedure.
 Results are logged at pipeline execution.
-- **Imputation transparency:** All missing-value treatment decisions (median imputation on Likert score columns) are documented in code comments with explicit methodological rationale.
-Imputation scope and residual null counts are printed at runtime.
+- **Imputation transparency:** Score columns (Likert [1–5]) contain structurally missing data driven by TOPIK non-experience (MNAR pattern confirmed: 55.5% missingness among non-takers vs. 21.1% among takers).
+Median imputation was applied, using column-level medians ranging from 2.0 to 4.0 depending on the item.
+Because the median for most score dimensions is 3.0 (the scale midpoint), imputation conservatively biases findings toward neutrality — a known limitation that is partially addressed by the MNAR sensitivity analysis (regression re-run on takers-only, N=3,048).
-- **Reproducibility:** All random seeds and analytical decisions are deterministic.
-Given the same input CSV, the pipeline produces byte-identical outputs.
+- **Reproducibility:** All analytical decisions are fully deterministic.
+Given the same input CSV, the pipeline produces byte-identical outputs across platforms.
 - **No external data transmission:** The analysis was executed in a closed environment.
 No data was transmitted to external APIs, cloud services, or third-party analytics platforms.
 - **Repository scope:** This repository contains only the analysis scripts and generated figures.
 The source dataset is not included and is held under Ministry internal data governance protocols.

+---

+## Limitations

+The following limitations are disclosed in the interest of methodological transparency and should be considered when interpreting findings for policy purposes:

+1. **Adult-dominant sample.** The cohort median age is 25 (mean 26.3).
+Secondary school students under 18 represent 0.5% (n=27) of respondents.
+Findings are most accurately generalised to Vietnamese adult Korean-language learners; secondary school-specific attitudes may differ.

+2. **Gender imbalance.** 83.0% of respondents are female (4,177/5,033).
+This is consistent with known demographics of Korean-language study in Vietnam, but it means the sample is not nationally representative by gender.
+Male learner perceptions are underrepresented.

+3. **Median imputation on structurally missing data (MNAR).** Score columns contain 21–55% missingness depending on TOPIK experience status.
+Imputed values equal the scale midpoint (3.0) for most dimensions, which conservatively biases reported satisfaction scores toward neutrality.
+The MNAR sensitivity analysis (takers-only regression, N=3,048) provides a partial robustness check.

+4. **Low explanatory power of the regression model.** R² = 0.0097.
+The two significant predictors are statistically reliable but practically modest in effect (β* ≈ 0.067 each).
+The majority of GCS variance is driven by individual-level factors outside the scope of the survey instrument.
+Regression findings are best treated as directional guidance rather than precise effect estimates.

+5. **Cross-sectional survey design.** All data was collected at a single time point.
+Causal inference (e.g., "improving instruction clarity *causes* higher GCS") cannot be established from this design; findings are associational.

+6. **Self-reported measures.** All score ratings reflect perceived appropriateness, not objective performance.
+Respondent interpretation of Likert anchors may vary.

 ---